It is actually possible that you do not have a fungal nail (see Thickened toenail or Fungus toenail 101) and just have a thickened toenail instead.

 Treatment for thickened toenails is actually quite easy.
 There are 3 main treatment options.

-Filing your thickened toenail with a footfile when your nails are dry is an easy method to keep down the thickness.
+Gentle dry filing your thickened toenail with a footfile when your nails are dry is an easy method to keep down the thickness.
 You file over the nail, rather than across twice a week, when dry, and this keeps the nail down to a manageable thickness.
+Filing over the nail:

 This is a very common, simple, and painfree treatment method and what happens is that a Chiropodist/ Podiatrist will use a drill and carefully reduce the thickness of your nail down.
 I would not recommend for you to do this at home because for one it is not safe, two- you will not have clean tools and three- you can injure yourself quite easily.